crest-cassia/caravan/README.md

 Another difference from Map-Reduce like frameworks is that it is possible to define callback functions which are invoked when each task is finished.
 This is necessary for various parameter-space exploration including optimization and Markov chain Monte Carlo parameter-space sampling.
 With these callbacks, we can determine the parameter-space to explore based on the existing simulation results.

 Another limitation of CARAVAN is that a simulator must be a serial program or multi-thread program.
 It must not be an MPI-parallel program.
-This is because CARAVAN launches the command as an external process, not as an MPI process invoked by `MPI_Comm_Spawn` function.
+This is because CARAVAN launches the command as an external process, not as an MPI process invoked by `MPI_Comm_spawn` function.
 In such cases, you may use another framework such as `concurrent.futures` module of mpi4py.
 If you have a serial or OpenMP program, on the other hand, it is easy to integrate your simulator into CARAVAN.

 ## Installation